utah-cs4470-sp25/runtime/README.md

 any C code; instead, `gcc` or `clang` will recognize that you've passed them a bunch of object files, and invoke the correct linker.)

+# Debugging

+If you set the environment variable `JPLRTDEBUG`, every public runtime function will print its arguments, as will the entry point before calling your `jpl_main` method.
+This can be helpful for debugging issues.

 # Main functions

 The runtime expects a single function to be available to it, with the